There are many appliances that are a must-have in RVs, and an air conditioner is just one among all the other devices that you should have in an RV.

 - Sleek, low-profile design.

-- 2 power options available.
+- Two power options are available.

 - Comes with a pre-installed heat strip.